harvesit/harvesit/README.md

    - Consumers provide 1-5 star ratings on quality, service etc.
    - Reviews are public and help inform other consumers

-**Delivery**

-1. Facilitate Transport
+**Delivery Providers**

+1. Accept Delivery Job
+   - Same users who act as consumers or growers can also sign up as delivery providers
-   - Integrate with a delivery provider's API
+   - When a consumer purchases produce, nearby delivery providers get a notification
-   - Orders are automatically sent to delivery provider app
+   - Delivery provider can accept the delivery job in the app

+2. Coordinate Pick-Up & Drop-Off
+   - Accepting a job shares the grower's contact and location details
-   - Delivery partner picks up produce from grower and drops off at consumer
+   - Delivery provider coordinates schedule for picking up produce
+   - After pickup, delivery address is shown on map
-   - Status updates in real-time in both consumer and grower apps
+   - Status updates in real-time for consumer and grower
+   - Simple features to complete delivery when produce is handed off to consumer

 **Operators**